NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

   2. ` count += amount * numberOfTimes`
   3. `}`

-The default behavior described above mean that method definitions in Swift are written with the same grammatical style as Objective-C, and are called in a natural, expressive way.
+The default behavior described above means that method definitions in Swift are written with the same grammatical style as Objective-C, and are called in a natural, expressive way.

 ### Modifying External Parameter Name Behavior for Methods